Trade shows used to be the lifeblood of lead generation efforts for many manufacturers.

 Your website should be full of material that’s useful to visitors.
 Much of this content can be blogs that directly address what prospects commonly ask -- especially the questions prospects ask before contacting a sales person.
 The more quality blogs answering those FAQs, the better -- Google can take notice and increase your website’s ranking.

-Your website should also provide opportunities for visitors to take a deeper dive into their information gathering process, such as a consultation or demo similar to what they’d get at a trade show.
+Your website should also provide opportunities for visitors to take a deeper dive into their information-gathering process, such as a consultation or demo similar to what they’d get at a trade show.
 These online interactions provide a conversion opportunity, which generates a lead.

-Lead Nurturing and Engagement
+Lead Nurturing and Engagement Is Simplified

 Trade show marketing starts before the actual event to generate buzz and get attendees excited to visit your booth.